TRANSPONDER – Transnational biodiversity and ecosystem assessment approaches for pondscapes in Europe

 2017 – 2019

-sTURN is our working group at the Synthesis Centre of Biodiversity Sciences (sDiv) in Leipzig, funded by DFG, that I am co-leading with Robert Ptacnik.
+sTURN was our working group at the Synthesis Centre of Biodiversity Sciences (sDiv) in Leipzig, funded by DFG, that I was co-leading with Robert Ptacnik.

-With this international group of metacommunity ecologists, we are working on a synthesis for spatio-temporal patterns in metacommunities, aiming to understand the general scaling relationships underlying spatio-temporal turnover in the classical metacommunity archetypes and beyond.
-This is another project that received funding when I was still at WasserCluster, but there is still a lot going on, with multiple manuscripts in preparation (at different stages – the first by Patrick Thompson is already out in Ecology Letters).
+With this international group of metacommunity ecologists, we worked on a synthesis for spatio-temporal patterns in metacommunities, aiming to understand the general scaling relationships underlying spatio-temporal turnover in the classical metacommunity archetypes and beyond.
+This is another project that received funding when I was still at WasserCluster, and we kept working on it after my move.

 Project page with the full list of participants: https://www.idiv.de/sturn.html